nawalhaque/Data-analytics-portfolio/projects/Graph_Analysis/README.md

-# Task 1: Graph Analysis of arXiv Citation Network
+# Graph Analysis of arXiv Citation Network

 ## Objective
 This task aims to use the citation graph (or a selected subgraph) between arXiv papers to investigate the structure and relationships within the dataset.
 The analysis focuses on identifying key articles, exploring community structures, and describing network characteristics.